1964 Sunbeam Tiger Mk 1

 In 2007, Mr. Wichard commissioned Cobra and Tiger restoration expert Doug Pratt, David Zumstein, and Tom Shelby (Carroll’s nephew) to perform a factory-correct restoration, which saw bodywork, chrome and trim, interior, and mechanical components refinished to exceptional standards.
 It subsequently earned two Best of Show awards at Sunbeam Tiger Owners Association concours in 2011 and Best of Show at the SAAC meet in Santa Monica the same year; it was also exhibited at the prestigious The Quail, A Motorsports Gathering in 2010.
 The car was inspected and certified by Sunbeam Tiger Owners Association in 2011, and it is listed in The Book of Norman.

-This Tiger comes with its factory hard top; the trunk houses the car’s full-size spare, jack, handle, and tool kit.
-It rides on a set of period-appropriate Minilite alloy wheels, and while the engine features an upgraded larger oil filter, the original is included with the car.
+This Tiger benefits from an upgraded larger oil filter.
+It comes with its factory hard top; the trunk houses the car’s full-size spare, jack, handle, and tool kit.
+It rides on a set of period-appropriate Minilite alloy wheels.
 A meticulously restored and carefully maintained example, this outstanding 1964 Tiger Mark I is suitable for any collection of important high-performance sport cars.